almariscal/learning_codex2/infra/README.md

   -backend-config="region=${AWS_REGION}"
 ```

+When the GitHub Actions workflow runs, the value supplied through the `TF_STATE_KEY` secret is automatically expanded with the current Terraform environment name unless it already contains one of the placeholders `{env}`, `{ENV}` or `{environment}`.
+This keeps the remote state objects isolated per environment without hard-coding multiple secrets.

 ## Configuration

 The most important variables are listed below.
 Override them using a `.tfvars` file or `-var` CLI flags.